Table Mountain

 Table Mountain (Huriǂoaxa; Tafelberg) is a flat-topped mountain forming a prominent landmark overlooking the city of Cape Town in South Africa.

-It is a significant tourist attraction, with many visitors using the cableway or hiking to the top.
-The mountain has 8,200 plant species, of which around 80% are fynbos (Afrikaans for 'fine bush').
+It is a significant tourist attraction, with many visitors either using the cableway or hiking to the top.
+The mountain has 2,285 plant species, of which around 80% are fynbos (Afrikaans for 'fine bush').
 Table Mountain National Park is the most visited national park in South Africa, attracting 4.2 million people every year for various activities.
-It forms part of the lands formerly ranged by Khoe-speaking clans, such as the !Uriǁʼaes (the "High Clan").
+It forms part of the lands formerly inhabited by Khoe-speaking clans, such as the !Uriǁʼaes (the "High Clan").

-Table Mountain is home to a large array of mostly endemic fauna and flora.
-Its top elevates about 1,000 m above the surrounding city, making the popular hike upwards on a large variety of different, often steep and rocky pathways a serious mountain tour which requires fitness, preparation and hiking equipment.
+Table Mountain is home to a large array of mostly endemic flora and fauna.
+Its top rises about 1,000 m above the surrounding city, making the popular hike upwards on a large variety of different, often steep and rocky pathways a serious mountain tour which requires fitness, preparation and hiking equipment.